UNCLASSIFIED (U)

 (5) (U) Filing by Mail: Individuals must file Form I-407 by mail directly to the USCIS Eastern Forms Center.
 Consular sections should refer individuals to the Form I-407 instructions page for additional information on how to file by mail.

-(7) (U) Exceptional Circumstances Requiring in Person Filing: If there are other special circumstances that may warrant accepting the form at post, please contact VO/F for approval.
+(7) (U) Exceptional Circumstances Requiring in Person Filing: If there are other special circumstances that may warrant accepting the form, contact VO/F for approval.

 (8) (U) Interviewing the LPR: In-person Interviews of Form I-407 Applications Should be Rare.
 Individuals submitting Form I-407 in person must be interviewed by an officer only if there is any indication that the individual is not acting voluntarily in recording the abandonment of LPR status.
 The purpose of the interview is to ensure that the individual is acting voluntarily and to dispel any misinformation that may have led the LPR to believe they must submit Form I-407.
 However, if there is no indication that the Form I-407 is being submitted involuntarily, either on the statement on Form I-407, or in any statement made to consular staff who accepts the form at the intake window, an interview is not required; and